Ch13WDW.org

 If your client is able bodied and otherwise could attend the meeting but cannot make the scheduled meeting, you (or substitute counsel) must appear and request an adjournment.
 Please alert or email the Trustee's office ahead of time.

-If your client is physically unable to attend a 341 meeting, arrangements for alternative testimony must be arranged through the UST office well prior to the scheduled meeting.
+If your client is physically unable to attend a 341 meeting by video, arrangements for alternative testimony must be arranged through the UST office well prior to the scheduled meeting.
 Press Here for UST contact information.

 I cannot make a 341 meeting what should I do?